-If you really want your case studies to stand out in 2020, think about the different formats you can use to convey the same information.
+If you really want your case studies to stand out, think about the different formats you can use to convey the same information.

-All of these things will add to the experience and it will speak to your brand and quality as well.
+All these things will add to the experience, and it will speak to your brand and quality as well.

 It’s important that your case study, no matter what format, contains the following elements:

 - Includes goals, needs and how you provided what was necessary to satisfy both

 - Easy to read with plenty of well-placed, relevant imagery

 - Results that relate back to real numbers or percentages in terms of increase in business, revenue, social amplification, etc.